TIDE-ITRH/dwelch/README.md

 <!-- badges: end -->

 <tt>dwelch</tt> provides code to calculate the debiased Welch estimator
 developed in LINK TO PAPER.
+Code for routine data manipulation and plotting is hidden; if you are interested in this consult
+<tt>README.Rmd</tt>.

 ## Installation